Add or change Azure administrator roles that manage the subscription or services

 - To learn more about how resource access is controlled in Microsoft Azure, see Understanding resource access in Azure.

-- For more information on how Azure Active Directory relates to your Azure subscription, see How Azure subscriptions are associated with Azure Active Directory and Assigning administrator roles in Azure Active Directory.
+- For more information about Azure Active Directory, see How Azure subscriptions are associated with Azure Active Directory and Assigning administrator roles in Azure Active Directory.

 Need help?
 Contact support.